jonas-git/php_yugioh/README.md

 #
-This repository is licensed under the GNU General Public License.
+This repository is licensed under the MIT License.
 ©2017 Jonas Vanen